 The best Peking duck (and the worst service) I’ve ever had was at Private Kitchen in Beijing a couple of years ago, but Spring Deer is definitely in the same league.
 At Spring Deer, the duck is sliced at your table, and the delicious, bite-sized pieces had crispy skin and lots of fat underneath.
 I know some of you might find it gross, but when it comes to roast duck and char siu (Chinese barbecued pork), the more fat, the better, if you ask me.
 Have you ever tried duck fat fries?
 So delicious!

 In general, I found dining out in Hong Kong quite pricey, but Spring Deer was an exception.
-I think we paid around 300KHD for a whole duck, and even though Poul and I both came with a big appetite, we couldn’t finish it.
+I think we paid around 300KHD for a whole duck, and even though we came with a big appetite, we couldn’t finish it.
 I don’t mind splurging on good food, and Peking duck is usually not the cheapest item on the menu, so the price level at Spring Deer was a pleasant surprise.
-Instead, my wallet cried, when it thought about how much money it had shelled out on bad food in the beginning of the trip.
+Instead, my wallet cried a bit, when it thought about how much money it had shelled out on bad food in the beginning of the trip.

 Spring Deer, 2F 42 Mody Road, Tsim Sha Tsui, Hong Kong, Tel: +852 23664012